School holiday program

 4:15pm Einstein’s Universe: This is an adults 3-D Space Theatre show.

-All tours go for approx. 40minutes.
+All tours go for approximately 40 minutes.
 Telescope tour includes viewing the Sun, weather permitting, from a dome.

 1pm See Australia’s most important alarm clock, the Time Ball, drop at precisely 1pm from anywhere in the grounds.

 The art of circles.

 Free daily activity in which children and adults express themselves with the art of circles using our “spirographs” and learn how to draw ellipses which are the true representations of our planetary orbits around the Sun.
 Circle based colouring in for the younger children.